achillesdawn/postflop-solver/README.md

 **Related repositories**
 - Web app (WASM Postflop): https://github.com/b-inary/wasm-postflop
 - Desktop app (Desktop Postflop): https://github.com/b-inary/desktop-postflop

-**Note:**
-The primary purpose of this library is to serve as a backend engine for the GUI applications ([WASM Postflop] and [Desktop Postflop]).
-The direct use of this library by the users/developers is not a critical purpose by design.
-Therefore, breaking changes are often made without version changes.
-See [CHANGES.md](CHANGES.md) for details about breaking changes.

 [WASM Postflop]: https://github.com/b-inary/wasm-postflop
 [Desktop Postflop]: https://github.com/b-inary/desktop-postflop